Proven-Paradox/shaper-system/Deprecated.md

 You may only use this Ability once per Turn.
 Description: A sustained healing power.
 This could involve invoking a guardian spirit to heal your targets, infusing them with latent energy in the air, deploying a medical drone, and similar ways to get sustained healing.

+#### Siege Fighter
+If you have not moved between the beginning of your previous Turn and your current Turn, your Physical and Mental Offense increases by an amount equal to your [Hero Tier](#hero-tier).